jeff5/demo-jython-slim-gradle/README.md

 You can also ask for the contents as a zip or tar file.

 The install directory has two subdirectories.
-`bin` as we've seen contains the launch cript.
+`bin` as we've seen contains the launch script.
 `lib` contains the application JAR, the Jython JAR, and everything they depend on that the JDK doesn't supply.